luenick/Creatools-piano-xs/README.md

 How to Compile:

 Donwload the latest version of HISE source and compile it on your system, go to HISE repository (https://github.com/christophhart/HISE)  and follow the instructions there on how to compile it.
-Then download the Creatools Piano XS source files, import the project on HISE and open presets ('Creatools Piano XS.hip' for plugin and/or, 'Creatools Piano XS Standalone.hip' for standalone version) and compile it by going to Export/as vst plugin or /standalone.
+Then download the Creatools Piano XS source files, import the project on HISE and open presets ('Creatools Piano XS.hip' for plugin and/or, 'Creatools Piano XS Standalone.hip' for standalone version).
+Find E1 Sampler under the module tree and select the icon to open the E1 Sampler in the workspace.
+Right click the empty SampleMapEditor Monolith and select Tools -> (Re)encode all samplemaps as HLAC monolith.
+Verify sound is produced inside HISE.
+Compile it by going to Export/as vst plugin or /standalone.

 more info about musictop instruments | creatools piano XS : https://musictop69.wixsite.com/creatools